coralogix/integrations-docs/integrations/metricbeat/README.rst

    :align: left
    :target: https://www.elastic.co/products/beats/metricbeat

-*Coralogix* provides a seamless integration with ``Metricbeat`` so you can send your metrics data from anywhere and parse them according to your needs.
+*Coralogix* provides a seamless integration with ``Metricbeat`` so you can send your metric data from anywhere and create beautiful visualizations to it.

 Prerequisites